jvlflame/FkuLibrary/README.md

 [![Last commit](https://img.shields.io/github/last-commit/jvlflame/Fakku-Library?style=flat-square)](https://github.com/jvlflame/Fakku-Library/commits/master)
 [![Discord](https://img.shields.io/discord/608449512352120834?style=flat-square)](https://discord.gg/K2Yjevk)

-## **DISCLAIMER: This project is still in it's very early stages and may be prone to large or breaking changes.
+## **DISCLAIMER: This project is still in its early stages and may be prone to breaking changes.
 Use at your own risk.**

 Scrape Fakku metadata and build your own local Fakku manga library with ComicRack (or Ubooquity).
 Currently supports scraping directly from `Fakku.net`, with failover to `panda.chaika.moe`.